lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 y
 ~

-Set the Y coordinate of the object considering the set `align`.
+Set Y coordinate of Widget considering the ``align`` setting.
 Pixel and percentage values can be used.
 Percentage values are relative to the height of the parent's content area.

 .. raw:: html